bangkokrb/rubyconfth/src/practicalities.md

   Medical care in Thailand is excellent.
 It is much cheaper than more developed countries, but a serious incident can incur substantial charges.
 You should have your own travel/health insurance before visiting Thailand.
 {% endrendercontent %}

-{% rendercontent "section", title: "Hotels" %}
+{% rendercontent "section_text", title: "Hotels" %}
   The conference venue is the __Pullman Bangkok King Power__ hotel ([https://www.pullmanbangkokkingpower.com/](https://www.pullmanbangkokkingpower.com/)).

   Address, in English: